GORUCK Challenge Class 047

 But, we finally got it right.
 Just in time to get into the beach.

 It was hot and we were short of water, so Jason - pictured below in his “I’m having so much fun and you are not” pose - made us do water drills.
 For time.
-In and hour of the water and into formation.
+In and out of the water and into formation.
 Don’t make his time, back into the water for more.

 We covered a lot of distance across the beach.